-Mrs Sally Pike is a qualified and experienced Careers Adviser, who will provide engaging one to one careers advice, guidance and support to all students at key transition points, giving students positive direction for post-school choices.
-She also works closely with the Heads of Year to support the delivery of an inspiring careers education package within PSHE.
+Mrs Sally Pike and Miss Natasha Ayres are qualified and experienced Careers Advisers, who will provide engaging one to one careers advice, guidance and support to all students at key transition points, giving students positive direction for post-school choices.
+They also work closely with the Heads of Year to support the delivery of an inspiring careers education package within PSHE.

-A large proportion of Mrs Pike’s time is spent with sixth form students, supporting them with their research into options beyond King Henry’s.
+Mrs Pike’s time is spent with sixth form students, supporting them with their research into options beyond King Henry’s.
 With many of our students applying to university, she offers advice and feedback on Personal Statement writing for the UCAS application, and organises practice mock interviews to the year group in Yr13.

 The School boasts an excellent Careers Library containing information on hundreds of careers.
 There is an impressive set of guides to support Higher Education choices, and advice on making UCAS applications.
 Other books provide information on Gap Year opportunities, study abroad, student funding, and information on graduate destinations.
 There is an expanding section on current Degree Apprenticeships as well.
-Additionally, there are 3 computer workstations available for students to access a wide range of resources to support their exploration and to help with super-curricular opportunities.
+Additionally, the careers and HE platform UniFrog is available for students to access a wide range of resources to support their exploration and to help with super-curricular opportunities.